course-kit/guides/getting-started.md

 const btn = document.querySelector('.navbar a.user-btn')
 if (status === 200 || status === 403) {
   btn.setAttribute('href', user.getAccountUrl())
   btn.innerHTML = 'Manage account'
 } else {
   btn.setAttribute('href', loginUrl)
   btn.innerHTML = 'Log in'
 }
 ```

 ## Wrap up

-In this guide we've covered the key features of the CourseKit platform including the dashboard and API.
+In this guide, we've covered the key features of the CourseKit platform including the dashboard and API.
 We've seen how to utilize these features to create a secure course in a Nuxt static site.